 If you have a growing business, and have been hiring equipment for a while, you may reach a stage where you consider buying aerial access or material handling equipment.
-Would owning a machine be more cost-effective and convenient?
+Would owning a machine be more cost-effective and convenient for access hire needs.

 The purchase of a scissor lift, boom lift or forklift is not a small decision.
 Material handling equipment and aerial access unites don’t come with small price tags.
 You need to be sure, firstly, that you’re getting the best equipment for the job at hand.
 Secondly, you need to know that owning the equipment will be better for your business bottom line than hiring.
 In addition, there are tax implications you may not even have considered.

 Auslift is well-versed in assessing what businesses need when it comes to material handling equipment and aerial access units, and we understand calculations may be a challenge for businesses to make.
 That’s why we’ve created a unique cost-benefit analysis we use with you.
 It provides a clear framework for helping you weigh up the myriad of factors that come into the decision.